nostr-resources/nostr-resources.github.io/index.md

 - [imgur](https://imgur.com/)
 - [postimages.org](https://postimages.org/)

+You can also use your Twitter display picture by [following this guide](https://medium.com/@_Bosch_/how-to-use-your-twitter-display-picture-on-nostr-fd43c6a26257).

 ### Verifying yourself

 If you have a domain and want to have a "verified" checkmark, here is some